 - Change your privacy settings to keep strangers out of your posts and profile pictures

-- Create an account specifically for politics so that it doesn’t affect your main account (e-mail address, phone number)
+- Please create an account specifically for politics so that it doesn’t affect your central performance (email address, phone number)

 - Delete any messages containing racial slurs